 Contact them at

-Have you been in Kwentong Dagat or Liwliwa Beach before?
+Have you been to Kwentong Dagat or Liwliwa Beach before?
 Or maybe planning to go soon?
 Let’s talk on the comment section below!